aleph2c/miros-xml/docs/source/how_it_works.rst

     :target: _static/class_relationships.pdf
     :class: noscale-center

-The Region class is an HsmWithQueues, it is an HSM inside of another HSM, so it is an orthogonal component.
+The "orthogonal components" will be the Region objects described in the diagram above.
+An "orthogonal component" is another name for an HSM inside of another HSM.
+So our Region objects will have to run within another HSM.
+They will either run within the outmost XmlChart statechart object or within another Region object.

+The Region class is derived from the HsmWithQueues class.
+HsmWithQueues objects don't have their own threads to watch for incoming events so neither will any Region object.
+The outmost XmlChart's thread will have to watch for new events in its queue, then begin the process of driving these events deeper and deeper into its inner region objects.

-The Regions object is a collection of Region objects.
-The Regions object manages its orthogonal components by driving events through them.
-A region can access the methods controlling other regions around it in a hierarchy via its ``inner``, ``same`` and ``outer`` attributes.
+The management, communication and graphical organization of all of the Region objects, relative to one another, will be managed by a Regions object.
+Through the Regions methods, any region can access the methods controlling other regions it is adjacent to in the hierarchy of HSMs via the  ``inner``, ``same`` and ``outer`` attributes.

 The XmlChart has many Regions and it inherits from the InstrumentedActiveObject which is just an ActiveObject with some additional logging and customized